MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/AzureStack/AzureRM.AzureStackStorage/v0.10.6/Get-ACSFarmMetricDefinition.md

 # Get-ACSFarmMetricDefinition

 ## SYNOPSIS
-Retrieve the metric definitions of ACS farm
+Gets the metric definitions of an ACS farm.

 ## SYNTAX